 There is no evidence that the COVID-19 vaccine affects fertility.
 In the safety data from the Pfizer trial, the same proportion of people got pregnant in the vaccine group as the placebo group.
 In addition, many, many people have gotten safely pregnant after getting vaccinated, including in the clinical trials.
 Therefore, the vaccine is recommended even if you are planning to get pregnant soon.

 How can I know this is safe for children if so few children were involved in the clinical trials?

-Thousands of children got the COVID-19 vaccine in clinical trials, with no serious side effects reported.
-Side effects were similar to what older teenagers and adults have, and there were no allergic reactions or other serious reactions.
-Now, hundreds of thousands of children have gotten the vaccine since its approval, with very few adverse events reported.
+Together, Pfizer and Moderna enrolled over 10,000 children under five years old in the clinical trials, and no serious side effects were reported.
+Side effects were similar to what older children and adults have, and there were no allergic reactions or other serious reactions.

 I recently got a Johnson & Johnson vaccine.
 Should I be worried?